 - Establish measurable criteria for assessing potential successors

 - Consider the interest level of those candidates you deem suitable

-- Evaluate the candidates to identify gaps in the potential candidates’ skills and experience
+- Evaluate the candidates to identify gaps in their skills and experience

-- Create and implement leadership development plans for the top candidates
+- Create and implement a leadership development plan for the top candidates

 - Monitor the candidates’ progress on these plans